 2. The Average Size of The Games You Play

 This is also an important consideration.
-There are typically three types of games which can be generalized into their size categories.
+Typically, three types of games can be generalized into their size categories.

 - AAA Games